 And for us, because we are blown away by the great flavor combination.
-So much so, in fact, that we have them ready to bake and perfectly seasoned mixed together for you – moments of enjoyment are guaranteed with:
+So much so, in fact, that we have them ready-to-bake and perfectly seasoned mixed together for you – moments of enjoyment are guaranteed with:

 ➡️ Everything Bagel Seasoning from American Heritage